Fox-ML-infrastructure/Fox-v1-infra/docs/ARCHITECTURE.md

 # Documentation Architecture

-This document defines the 4-tier documentation hierarchy for Fox-v1-infra.
+This document defines the 4-tier documentation hierarchy for FoxML Core.

 ## Tier A: Executive / High-Level